Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 <summary>Bitlocker</summary>

 - `Install-WindowsFeature Bitlocker -IncludeManagementTools`
+- `Restart-Computer`
-- `Enable-Bitlocker -TpmProtection "D:\"`
+- `Enable-BitLocker -TpmProtection "C:\`
+- `$password = ConvertTo-SecureString "Passw0rd!" -AsPlainText -Force`
+- `Enable-BitLocker -PasswordProtection "D:\" -Passw0rd $password`
+- `Enable-BitLockerAutoUnlock "D:\"
-> Bitlocker TPM encryption doesn't work in anything else than system drive {.is-danger}
+> Bitlocker TPM encryption doesn't work in anything else than system drive, if there are snapshots on a VM or it has ThinProvision disk, in this build of the Windows 2022 you can not use BitLocker encryption!
+{.is-danger}

 </details>